Lowering the scale of Pati-Salam breaking through seesaw mixing: Fermion mixing

+Importantly, the addition of $\Psi^{10}_{L/R}$ implies the existence of a Dirac colour-sextet fermion with electric charge $1/3$.
+Its mass is given by

 and therefore requiring that the sextet is sufficiently heavy leads to constraints on the singular values of $\mu_{\Psi_{10}}$.
-The mass limits for a colour sextet fermion vary from roughly $100$ GeV if stable on collider length scales~\cite{Zyla:2020zbs} up to a TeV~\cite{Han:2010rf} for large couplings and possibly in the multi-TeV range~\cite{Sirunyan:2019vgj}.
+The mass limits for a colour sextet fermion vary from roughly $100$ GeV if stable on collider length scales~\cite{PhysRevD.98.030001} up to a TeV~\cite{Han:2010rf} for large couplings and possibly in the multi-TeV range~\cite{Sirunyan:2019vgj}.
+However if a hierarchy similar to